1947

 house- the studio.
 Summer of 1948 or 1949.

-The main entrance where Elmer stands is
+The main entrance where Elmer stood is shown

-built-in outdoor fireplace area built by the
+outdoor fireplace-barbecue area built by the

 Fryes for entertaining (seen directly behind

 Elmer).
-The foreground- once grass is now
+The foreground, once grass, is now

 flagstone.
-The exterior was violated with a coat
+The exterior was violated when

-destroyed the character of the house and the
+totally destroying the character of the house

-priceless sandstone colors.
-Helen was still living
+and the priceless sandstone hues.
+Helen was

-on property when this was orchestrated in the
+still living on property (mid-1970's) when this

-the house was "painted" it broke her heart (according to a then member of Eckankar) who
+variegated hues.
+When the house was 'painted' with red mortar it broke her heart (according to

 When the Jack Fryes' move into their new home at Smoke Trail Ranch-